 Chateau Maucaillou Vineyards, Terroir, Grapes, Winemaking

-The 63 hectare, Left Bank vineyard of Chateau Maucaillou has a terroir of gravel based soils.
-The vineyard is planted to 52% Cabernet Sauvignon, 41% Merlot and 7% Petit Verdot.
-The vines are harvested using a combination of machine harvesting and pickers.
+The large 86-hectare Left Bank vineyard of Chateau Maucaillou has a terroir of gravel-based soils.
+The vineyard is planted to 55% Cabernet Sauvignon, 40% Merlot, and 5% Petit Verdot.
+This shows a small increase of Cabernet in the vineyard The vines are harvested using a combination of machine harvesting and pickers.

 The owners of Chateau Maucaillou also produce Chateau Duplessis Fabre, Chateau Cap de Haut Maucaillou and Chateau Maucaillou Felletin from 26 hectares of vines that are also planted in the Haut Medoc appellation.